Generalizable data-driven turbulence closure modeling on unstructured grids with differentiable physics: Methods

 \subsection{Implementation of the adjoint method}

-The object of the differentiable turbulence is to pair the deep learning model with a differentiable solution algorithm for the governing equations, such that the parameters of the network can be trained in an end-to-end fashion.
+The objective of differentiable physics based turbulence closure modeling is to pair the deep learning model with a differentiable solution algorithm for the governing equations, such that the parameters of the neural network predicting a closure model can be trained in an end-to-end fashion.
 Automatic differentiation (AD) frameworks have become a necessary tool for training deep neural networks using gradient-based optimization.
-The AD principle relies on the fact that gradients of a composition of differentiable functions can be exactly computed using the chain rule.
+In AD, compositions of differentiable functions can be exactly computed using the chain rule.
 Most standard DNNs are composed of straightforward feed-forward operations, such as linear operations and pointwise nonlinearities, which can easily be written in high-level scientific programming languages.
 However, the integration of PDE solution algorithms, particularly using unstructured computational meshes, can add enormous complexity that makes writing these algorithms in an AD-enabled framework impractical.
-While the development of PDE solvers in AD-enabled languages is underway, there currently exists a plethora of efficient and robust non-differentiable PDE solvers that can interface with high-level languages and be called as external routines.
+While the development of PDE solvers in AD-enabled languages is underway \cite{bezgin2023jax}, there currently exists a plethora of efficient and robust non-differentiable PDE solvers equipped with discrete adjoint solvers, that can interface with high-level languages and be called as external routines.
 If these can be integrated within an AD framework such as PyTorch \cite{paszke2019pytorch}, we can leverage the advantages of a differentiable solution scheme without rewriting complex PDE solvers from scratch.

 Fortunately, AD toolchains provide a pathway to integrating this functionality through the use of custom gradients.
 In reverse-mode AD, we leverage the chain rule as follows: